-Understand supported, partial, best-effort, and premium connector behavior before you export.
+Understand supported, partial, best-effort, premium connector, and Power Automate platform-limit behavior before you export.

 The Analyze step is where users decide whether a workflow is a quick win, a partial conversion, or a manual rebuild.
-This section explains how to read that view with confidence.
+This section explains how to read coverage, platform-limit risk, connector exposure, and action-decoder guidance with confidence.

 What does “Partial” mean in Analyze?